VSJMilewski/ClassNativeAppStudio/week1/README.md

 # ClassNativeAppStudio
-A repository where i store and submit all the assignments for the class Native App Studio
+Here will be all my assignments and answers for the first week